 Since 2005 Antonio Floridia is the Head of the Sector for Policies for Citizen Participation and of the Region Electoral Office and Observatory of the Tuscany Region.
 Antonio

 has an extended experience in a social research unit dealing with public policy analysis, political sociology and electoral studies.
 He also has had teaching assignments at the University of Florence and was President of Italian Society of Electoral Studies (2014-2017).

-todayIvote is a new Civic Tech enterprise that aims to create a platform engaging citizens and their elected representatives on the latest bills.
+todayIvote is a new Civic Tech enterprise that aims to create a platform engaging citizens and their elected representatives in exchanging opinions on the latest bills and legislative projects in preparation.
 Motivated by the belief that laws are life-changing factors for every citizen in between elections, its purpose is to bring democracy back into everyday life.

-By focusing on the law-making process on a national scale, todayIvote offers to citizens a chance to better understand bills and to let their representatives know what they think about them.
+By focusing on the law-making process on a national scale, todayIvote offers citizens a chance to better understand bills and laws being prepared in legislative assemblies and to let their representatives know what they think about them.
 Representatives are given the opportunity to explain their choice whether or not to support a bill and to maintain regular contact with their electorate in between elections.

 With technology and civic engagement as its key drivers, todayIvote is on its way to release the first version of its platform in France and Australia, before scaling up to other countries.